-Required Element 1.1 Narrative to Support Achievement Appendix Evidence Onsite Evidence e.
+Required Element 1.1 Narrative to Support Achievement Appendix Evidence Onsite Evidence Support for People with Disabilities or by TJC, DNV, HFAP or other approved national accreditation organization. e.
 Other health-care-related facilities must be licensed by a federal agency or an agency of the state in which it is located or accredited by TJC, DNV, HFAP or other approved national accreditation organization. f.
-Existing ACEND-accredited business entities or publicly- or privately-held corporations without oversight by one of the regulatory bodies listed above must meet all the requirements below: Be legally organized and authorized to conduct business by the appropriate state agency for a minimum of five years.
-Be in compliance with all local, state and federal laws and regulations.
-Provide statements covering the past five years from a licensed public accountant that indicates a review of the company's financial statements shows no irregularities and a positive net worth.
+Existing ACEND-accredited business entities or publicly- or privately-held corporations without oversight by one of the regulatory bodies listed above must meet all the requirements below: 1.
+Be legally organized and authorized to conduct business by the appropriate state agency for a minimum of five years.
+2. Be in compliance with all local, state and federal laws and regulations.
+3. Provide statements covering the past five years from a licensed public accountant that indicates a review of the company's financial statements shows no irregularities and a positive net worth.
 4. Have an entity external to the program that provides oversight for the program's operations.
-FDE: If accreditation or a quality assurance process has been established by the country's professional association or regulatory board for nutrition or dietetics, the program must be recognized by this process before applying to ACEND for candidacy for accreditation. a.
+FDE: If accreditation or a quality assurance process has been established by the country's professional association or regulatory board for nutrition or dietetics, the program must be recognized by this process before applying to ACEND for candidacy for accreditation.
 The program must be housed in a college or university meeting the following sponsoring institution criteria: 1.
 Colleges and universities outside the United States that are part of a U.Sbased educational system must be accredited in good standing by a U.S. institutional accrediting body for higher education recognized by the United States Department of Education (USDE).
-2. Colleges and universities that are not part of the U.Sbased educational system must be authorized under applicable law by the country's ministry of education or equivalent public entity to provide an educational program beyond secondary education.
+Colleges and universities that are not part of the U.Sbased educational system must be authorized under applicable law by the country's ministry of education or equivalent public entity to provide an educational program beyond secondary education.
 If the native language of the sponsoring institution is not English, the institution must provide all program documents